Written by Tim Smith, Iroquois Memorial Hospital Interim Chief Information Officer

 Switching to Novarad systems proved to deliver both the functionality and the financial savings required.
 The voice recognition (VR) capability with the PACS enabled the hospital to eliminate all transcription costs.
 The anticipated savings from the VR and dictation product alone delivered the ROI that convinced the board to make the investment.

-Savings from making the switch were instantaneous.
+Return on investment Savings from making the switch were instantaneous.
 With the new PACS, sending reports out for transcription was eliminated.
 Radiologists also like using the VR to navigate the PACS, activate features, or help make annotations and/or notes.
 Then create, sign and distribute reports from the PACS with just one click.

 The predicted savings from this one feature is anticipated to deliver an annual savings of nearly $80,000.